cloudant/CDTDatastore/doc/query.md

 Use `-listIndexes` to retrieve a dictionary containing all of the query indexes in a datastore.
 The key to the dictionary is the index name.

-The format of the dictionary returned by `-listinidexes` is:
+The format of the dictionary returned by `-listindexes` is:

 ```objc
 @{ @"jsonIdxName": @{ @"fields": @[ @"field1", @"field2" ],